Trusted WordPress tutorials, when you need them most.

 Why Add GTIN, ISBN, & MPN Schema in WooCommerce and WordPress?

-GTIN (Global Trade Item Number) is used for identifying trade items such as products or services.
+GTIN (Global Trade Item Number) is used to identify trade items such as products or services.
 By contrast, ISBN (International Standard Book Number) is used for tracking books, eBooks, and audiobooks.

-On the other hand, MPN (Manufacturer Part Number) is for tracking specific electronic components and parts, such as integrated circuits and resistors.
+On the other hand, MPN (Manufacturer Part Number) is used to track specific electronic components and parts, such as integrated circuits and resistors.

-GTIN, ISBN, and MPN schema properties are markup code that you can add to your WordPress website to provide detailed and accurate product information to search engines.
+GTIN, ISBN, and MPN schema properties are types of markup code that you can add to your WordPress website to provide detailed and accurate product information to search engines.

 This markup can improve your content visibility and improve the SEO of your website.
 When people search for a specific ISBN, GTIN, or MPN, then your products may show up in the search results.